 Personally, I’m not a huge fan of the 30% rule.
-I think close to a third of your income going towards your home payment is probably a bit steep.
+I think slotting almost a third of your income towards your housing costs is probably a bit steep.
 Depending on where you live, though, you might not have an option.
-In some areas, you might be lucky to keep it to 50% of your income.
+In some areas, you might be lucky to keep it under 50% of your income.
 However, if you’re in that scenario, you should probably consider an area with a lower cost of living.

 Don’t forget that a fixed percentage rule doesn’t account for income that might vary a great deal.
 For example, if you freelance or earn a portion of your income from sales commissions, your monthly income might swing up and down from month to month.
 That means calculating a 30% rule is a lot harder.

 The 30% rule also starts to lose its purpose as your income increases.
 On one hand, someone with low income may not be able to afford anything else if they use 30% of their income on a mortgage.
 On the other, someone who has a very high income might be able to afford to spend 50% on housing costs, while still easily being able to afford the rest of their expenses.